achiurizo/consular/README.md

 Installation
 ------------

     $ gem install terminitor
     $ terminit setup

 Usage
 -------

 Using terminitor is quite easy.
-First define your project files:
+To define or edit a project file, simply invoke the command:

+    $ terminit open foo

+This will open your default editor (set by the $EDITOR variable in BASH) and you can proceed to define the commands for that project:

     # ~/.terminit/foo.yml
     # you can make as many tabs as you wish...